ZaferCift/UniversalWordBank/README.md

-Other project Opinion Discovery is running at https://opiniondiscovery.com
+Other project Opinion Discovery online course web site is running at https://opiniondiscovery.com

 # UniversalWordBank